 Early on I kept thinking I’d figure out how to keep her away from it before she did any visible damage.
 I even put a scratching post right next to the chair thinking maybe she’d get the hint.
 She didn’t.

 Well, I put off trying anything else for too long, and now the arms of my chair are looking pretty sad.
 I didn’t want to replace the chair, since I’d spent too much money on it, but I wasn’t sure if it would be salvageable.

-I didn’t know what to do, so I called my friend and interior designer, Suzanne Christie with (Decorating Den), who’s also an interior decorator.
+I called my friend and interior designer, Suzanne Christie with (Decorating Den).
 I figured if anyone had a solution to my problem it would be her.
 It turns out I was right!

 Suzanne showed me how, with a pair of small, sharp scissors and a razor, I can almost make the chair look like new again!

 How I Salvaged My Cat Scratched Chair

 Suzanne told me that I needed scissors that were small and very sharp.
 None of the scissors I already had were quite right, so I went to the fabric store and bought a nice pair intended for fabric cutting for about $14.

 Just about any razor will work as long as it’s new and sharp, but ideally it shouldn’t have the moisture strip that many disposable razors come with.
 Otherwise you could end up with residue from the moisture strip on the upholstery fabric.
 I couldn’t find a razor without the strip, so I just put a small piece of tape over it.